-Sometimes cases get transferred between counties.
-If this happens, people should petition in all the counties involved.
+Sometimes, cases get transferred between counties.
+If this happens, you should petition in all the counties involved.
 This will ensure all records get sealed.2

-Some people are ineligible for a Colorado juvenile expungement.
-This includes people adjudicated as either:
+You are ineligible for a Colorado juvenile expungement if you are adjudicated as either:

-Expungements are also unavailable to people convicted of:
+Expungements are also unavailable if you were convicted of:

 - A homicide or related offense; or

-Finally, people are ineligible for expungement if have a felony, misdemeanor, or delinquency action currently pending.4
+Finally, you are ineligible for expungement if you have a

-People are eligible for immediate expungement of their record if either:
+You are eligible for immediate expungement of your record if either:

-- The court found the person not guilty at trial;
+- The court found you not guilty at trial;

 - The prosecution dismissed the entire criminal complaint; or